 Posted in Creations, Fans, Green Books, Howard Shore, Lord of the Rings, LotR Movies, Music, soundtrack

 It’s a topical question as the final film of Peter Jackson’s The Hobbit approach: Tolkien emphasises that the bridge over to Lake-town functions as a protection against enemies — and especially the dragon of the Mountain.
 But why would Smaug need to cross a bridge in order to attack Lake-town?
 After all, he has wings. (more…)

 Posted in Green Books, Hobbit Book, J.R.R.
 Tolkien, The Hobbit, Tolkien

-Posted in Creations, Fans, Fellowship of the Ring, Green Books, Hobbit Book, Lord of the Rings, LotR Books, Return of the King, Silmarillion, The Hobbit, The Two Towers
+Posted in Fellowship of the Ring, Green Books, Hobbit Book, Lord of the Rings, LotR Books, Other Tolkien books, Return of the King, Silmarillion, The Hobbit, The Two Towers

 Posted in Fellowship of the Ring, Green Books, J.R.R.
 Tolkien, Lord of the Rings, LotR Books, Return of the King, The Two Towers, Tolkien

 Posted in Christopher Tolkien, Green Books, J.R.R.
-Tolkien, Other Tolkien books, The Legend of Sigurd and Gudrun, Tolkien, Tolkien Estate
+Tolkien, Other Tolkien books, Tolkien